farzanmosayyebi/ConwaysGameOfLife/readme.txt

 "Conway's Game Of Life"

-Needed files for compilation:

-  Libraries:
-	lib/libbfd.a
-	lib/libopcodes.a
-	lib/libsfml-graphics-s.a
-	lib/libsfml-system-s.a
-	lib/libsfml-window-s.a
-	lib/libsfml-graphics.a
-	lib/libsfml-main.a
-	lib/libsfml-system.a
-	lib/libsfml-window.a

-  Include Files:
-	All of the files in include/SFML folder are needed.

-  dll files:
-	libgcc_s_seh_64-1.dll
-	libstdc++_64-6.dll
-	openal32.dll
-	sfml-graphics-2.dll
-	sfml-system-2.dll
-	sfml-window-2.dll

-Needed files for opening the executable file (TheGameOfLife.exe):

-	libgcc_s_seh_64-1.dll
-	libstdc++_64-6.dll
-	openal32.dll
-	sfml-graphics-2.dll
-	sfml-system-2.dll
-	sfml-window-2.dll

 This program is developed in "DEV C++".
 Shown below are the compilers with which the program is tested:
 	TDM-GCC 9.2.0 64-bit